dwyfrequency/Fullstack-Academy-Notes/core-topics/express/express.md

 ## Error Handling

 - Writing error handlers:

   - Define error-handling middleware functions in the same way as other middleware functions, except error-handling functions have four arguments instead of three: (err, req, res, next).
 For example:
   - Example:

   ```
   app.use(function (err, req, res, next) {
   console.error(err.stack)
   res.status(500).send('Something broke!')
   })
   ```

+  ## Random Notes

+  - Slug is the part of a URL which identifies a particular page on a website in a form readable by users.
+It is usually a url-safe version, meaning it is the title without any spaces or special character.